BitCurator/documentation/docs/All Step-by-Step Guides/Imaging and Recovery Guides/Imaging with Guymager.md

 **Step 10:**After Guymager has finished creating the disk image, close Guymager and verify the image by navigating to the directory you created in Step 1.
-Notice that there are two files, the image itself and an info file *(Figure 4).* The info file includes the metadata we input in step 7 along with additional metadata collected during the acquisition process.
+Notice that there are two files, the image itself and an info file *(Figure 4).* The info file includes the metadata entered in step 7 along with additional metadata collected during the acquisition process.
 The imaging process is now complete.